Notable People

 Those facts matter because they show continuity, not contradiction.

-Schwartz's real skill was always interpretive.
+Schwartz's signature skill was interpretive.
 He knew how to listen to the language ambitious people used about themselves and then turn it into a compelling public narrative.
 In The Art of the Deal, that skill served Trump.
 In his later books and consulting work, it served a different argument, that human beings cannot perform well by living as exhausted machines.

 The subjects changed.
 The fascination with how successful people explain themselves did not.